-It corresponds to the asset held by the local government at Note 9.
+It corresponds to the asset held by the local government as disclosed in the infrastructure note within the model.

 Revaluation surplus

 Revaluation of assets

 Where an item of property, plant and equipment is revalued, the entire class of property, plant and equipment to which that asset belongs shall be revalued.